-- Let them finish cooling on rack before dressing.
+- Let them finish cooling on a rack before dressing.

 - Top with caramel sauce, roasted cherries or coconut cream!

-- Whisk all ingredients together in sauce pot over medium heat.
+- Whisk all ingredients together in a sauce pot over medium heat.

-- Bring to a simmer, continue whisking until sauce thicken enough to coat a spoon when inserted.
+- Bring to a simmer, continue whisking until sauce thickens enough to coat a spoon when inserted.